NickNaso/yahc/README.md

 some period of times you get a timeout erro the server bot able to give you a valid response after the specified time.
 Default timeout parameter is setted to 15000 ms, but you free to change that value. **yahc** expose the value of default timeout through the constant DEFAULT_TIMEOUT.
+Remember that the value of timeout for the request must be expressed in milliseconds (ms).

 #### Example